mave5/AIclub/tutorial/gan4mri.md

 5. Train the stacked network using the generated images with y=1 as forced labels.

-6. Repeat to step 2.
+6. Return to step 2.

 It is noted that, initially, the generated images and masks are garbage.
-But as training continious they become meaningful.
+As training continious they become meaningful.